cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 -------

 Symbols are used for any name declared in the Juvix programming language.
-Symbols are broken into two categories, infix and prefix
+Symbols are broken into two categories, infix and prefix.

-Prefix symbols start with either an alpha character or an underscore, which can be followed up by any alphanumeric character, underscores, punctuation(?, !), or dashes.
+Prefix symbols start with either an letter or an underscore, which can be followed up by any alphanumeric character, underscores, punctuation(?, !), or dashes.

 ``` {.haskell}